PeterDemmer/ffmpeg/README.md

 File e.g. ./VIDEO_TS/VTS_01.stb.mp4 can be used for further processing.

-The CRF parameter is set such, thet the mp4 files have around the same size as the original VOB file(s).
+The CRF parameter is set such, that the mp4 files have around the same size as the original VOB file(s).

 Logs are appended to file log/dvd2mp4.log.